John Gamble (music producer)

-John Gamble was an American record producer and audio engineer, and a member of record production and songwriting team Stimulated Dummies with Geeby Dajani and Dante Ross.
+John Gamble (October 28, 1960 – October 16, 2020) was an American music producer and audio engineer, and a member of record production and songwriting team Stimulated Dummies with Geeby Dajani and Dante Ross.

 He worked on production, mixing and programming on songs for the likes of 3rd Bass, Brand Nubian, KMD, Leaders of the New School, Grand Puba, Del the Funky Homosapien, Kurious, AZ, Everlast, Santana, Run-DMC, The Getaway People, Korn and Macy Gray.